-To be approved for nomination, you must demonstrate you have met the terms and conditions of your performance agreement by submitting a final report to the BC PNP.
+In order to be approved for nomination, you must demonstrate you have met the terms and conditions of your Performance Agreement by submitting a final report to the BC PNP.

 3.5 (A) Final Report

 You must submit a final report to the BC PNP between 366 to 610 days (approximately 12 to 20 months) after the issuance date of your valid work permit.